oblerion/love2d.js/README.md

 const KEYBOARD=false;
 const TOUCH=false;
  ```
-true mean it load event, false not.
+true mean it load event at start, false not.
 So don't forget to change it.
 ## example
 a simple index.html
 ```html